 AREA OF PRACTICE

-Ronald Rus focuses his practice on complex business litigation and trials in all forums and was selected by his peers to Best Lawyers in America for 2009 through 2016 in the areas of Bet-The-Company Litigation, Commercial Litigation and Bankruptcy Litigation; as well as the Business Litigation Bar Registry of Preeminent Lawyers since 2008.
+Ronald Rus is a Practice Group Leader of the Firm's Litigation & Arbitration Practice Group.
+Ron focuses his practice on complex business litigation and trials in all forums and was selected by his peers to Best Lawyers in California and Best Lawyers in America since 2009 in the areas of Bet-The-Company Litigation, Commercial Litigation, and Litigation - Bankruptcy; as well as the Business Litigation Bar Registry of Preeminent Lawyers since 2008.
+He was recognized by Best Lawyers in America as "Lawyer of the Year" for Litigation - Bankruptcy in 2021.
 He frequently serves on Continuing Education of the Bar and other Bar Association panels relating to complex litigation and bankruptcy.
 He was co-author of the CEB Trial Practice Institute's manual on Complex Civil Litigation, and has been a visiting lecturer on complex litigation at Stanford University School of Law.
-Ron has been the subject of feature articles by the New York Times, the Wall Street Journal, the Los Angeles Times, the Orange County Register and the Los Angeles Daily Journal, profiling him and his cases.
+Ron has been the subject of feature articles by The New York Times, The Wall Street Journal, The Los Angeles Times, The Orange County Register and The Los Angeles Daily Journal, profiling him and his cases.

 In 1998 Ron was chosen over some of Orange County's best attorneys as the 'Top Gun' trial lawyer by the Orange County Bar Association Business Litigation Section, was designated as co-lead counsel in the historic ACC/Lincoln Savings securities litigation in 1992 and has successfully tried numerous multi-million dollar cases to verdict for plaintiffs and defendants.